 Get hands-on with the many interactive science, arts, and technology exhibits at MOXI, The Wolf Museum of Exploration + Innovation.

 This beautiful museum houses Asian, American, and European art that spans 4,000 years.

-10. Visit Old Mission Santa Barbara.
 Have your kids read Island of the Blue Dolphins?
-The woman the story is based on is buried here.
+The Lone Woman from the story is based on is buried here.

 There's a great whale model hanging in the Museum of Natural History's Sea Center.
 Photo courtesy of Visit Santa Barbara / David Collier

 Kiddos can get up and close with the ocean floor at this interactive aquarium on Stearns Wharf.